SRaresP/GeofenceServer/README.md

 ## Todo

-Implement registration and login for targets and overseers.
+Implement registration and login for overseers.

+Implement proper hashing for unique codes.

 ## Done